ibm-cloud-architecture/refarch-jee/static/artifacts/ICP-liberty-tutorial/step1.md

 However, we need to install such features in order for the Liberty server to load them and make them available to the app for it to run correctly. **We will explain how to install all the features above at the end of this**

-Extra info:
+**Extra info:**

-If you want to check all the features your WebSphere Application Server Liberty server has installed at any point you can run
+If you want to check all the features your WebSphere Application Server Liberty server has installed at any point you can run on a [terminal window](troubleshooting.md#open-the-terminal):

 `~/PurpleCompute/wlp/bin/featureManager featureList feature_report.xml`